slipszenko/grxmlDebug/README.md

 grxmlDebug
 ==========

-A page that takes grxml and then produces a list of all possible outputs from that grxml.
+A page that takes grxml and an input string and then confirms whether that input string is valid according to the grammar.